ibrahimshaabann/GraduationProject/README.md

    - Personal content (photos, videos, audio) is encrypted using AES encryption.
    - Authorized users can decrypt content for viewing or download.

-4. Watermarking
+4. Perceptual Hashing
-   - Personal content can be watermarked with copyright information.
-   - Watermarking can be visible or invisible, depending on user preference.
+   - Implement perceptual hashing for detecting visually similar or near-duplicate content across images, videos, and audio.
+   - Capture visual or auditory characteristics of content to generate perceptual hashes.
+   - Use perceptual hashing to identify similarities in uploaded content with existing content.
+   - Visually or auditorily similar content is detected based on perceptual hash matches.

 5. Content Analysis
    - Implement image and audio analysis for identifying personal content.
    - Detection of personal content during uploads and downloads.

+6. Audio Watermarking
+   - Embed ownership information and copyright data within audio files.
+   - Use audio watermarking to assert ownership and copyright.
+   - Detect unauthorized sharing of audio content through the presence of watermarks.

+7. Audio Fingerprinting (Dejavu)
+   - Implement audio fingerprinting using the Dejavu library for audio recognition.
+   - Detect copyrighted audio content and unauthorized uploads.

-6. Reporting and Moderation
+8. Reporting and Moderation
    - Users can report content that violates platform policies.
    - Content moderation to review reported content and take action.

-7. Image Hashing
+9. Image Hashing
    - Generate image hashes for duplicate detection.
    - Detect identical copies of images based on hash values.

-8. Secure Storage
+10. Secure Storage
     - Ensure personal content is stored securely.
     - Encryption keys are managed securely.

 ### Non-Functional Requirements